 Did you know that you can actually pickle tomatoes?
 In the stores we’re so used to seeing jars and jars of pickles but my Russian grandma pickled tomatoes.
 This goes back to the old days when canning and preserving tomatoes was a necessity.

-Pickled vegetables have deep roots in Russian history.
+Pickled and fermented vegetables have deep roots in Russian history.
 People had to can food that would spoil quickly.
 If they failed to be ready for the long, cold winter, they would be in trouble.

 Why Make Homemade Canned Tomatoes?